Taj190/featured-projects/README.md

 Payment integration with Stripe for secure transactions.
 Location services with HERE API for accurate pickup/dropoff.
 Clean and responsive UI with Tailwind CSS.
+3#
+GJazz Tour and Travel
+Live Link:www.gjazztourandtravel.com

+A tempo traveller and taxi booking platform built using Next.js, utilizing dynamic routing and conditional rendering to optimize the user experience.

+Tech Stack: Next.js, React, Node.js (Express), MongoDB,  Tailwind CSS

+Key Features:

+- Users can easily book tempo travellers and taxis for various travel needs.
+- Dynamic routes are used to handle vehicle bookings, ensuring flexibility.
+- Conditional rendering determines what to render on the server and what should be handled by the browser for performance optimization.
+- Clean and responsive UI with Tailwind CSS for a seamless user experience.